silverstripe/silverstripe-ldap/docs/en/developer.md

 composer require silverstripe/ldap
 ```

-Add `/ldap/` to your .gitignore file if necessary, then commit the changes to composer.json and composer.lock.
+Commit the changes to composer.json and composer.lock.

 ## YAML configuration